 Sec.
-7. UMPIRES CANNOT BE CHANGED DURING THE PLAYING OF A GAME unless they become incapacitated due to any injury or illness.
+7. UMPIRES CANNOT BE CHANGED DURING THE PLAYING OF A GAME unless they become incapacitated due to any injury or illness, or under the direction of the umpire-in-chief.

 Sec.
 8. UMPIRE'S JUDGMENT DECISIONS MAY NOT BE APPEALED on grounds that he was not correct: